BND Hamburger Icon

 Align sales, marketing and customer support teams.

 Nurturing leads is a team effort.
-Sales and customer support teams learn about a company’s audience firsthand, and the marketing team has a lot of actionable data.
+Sales and customer support teams learn about a company’s audience firsthand, and marketing teams can have a lot of actionable data.

 Effective collaboration among these teams will result in better insight, which will lead to better solutions.